Parang La Trek 2019

 Team Mountaineerz will be happy to greet you in Kibber.
-We will settle you in at our camp for the rest of the day.
+We will settle you in a nice homestay for the rest of the day.
 Unwind and take in the environs.
 Walk around and initiate the process of acclimatization in the Himalayas.
 Go through your check list and finish off last minute essential shopping (from Kaza) for the trek.
 Though, it is advisable to trek light with special import on the clothing and gear.

 In the evening we'll get together for “round the bon fire” conference with the other climbers and the team members of Mountaineerz who would be your guides on the expedition.
 Break the ice with some great dinner and chill with your fellow climbers.

 Make sure you drill your guides and instructors with any questions or doubts you may have pertaining to the trek.
 They will be happy to answer your questions and share with you a few tricks of the trade and tips to make your adventure a happy and successful one.